 Model for students how to analyze the inquiry questions for common themes or patterns.
-Explain to students that the first three questions focus on the individual rights of patients.
-The last three questions seem to focus on medicine's benefit to society.
-Suggest that the inquiry path for the first three questions might be: What rights do patients have to their tissue?
-Inform students that the inquiry path for the last three questions might be: Does society benefit from the use of human tissue and experiments?
+Explain to students that the first three questions focus on the causes of genocide.
+The last three questions seem to focus on the events that occur after genocide.
+Suggest that the inquiry path for the first three questions might be: What conditions lead to or enable genocide?
+Suggest that the inquiry path for the last three questions might be: What are the repercussions of genocide?